-A postdoctoral position in experimental in vitro models of cancer chemotherapy
+A postdoctoral position in cancer biology

 The Dioscuri Centre is widening its scope to include some aspects of cancer biology.
 We seek a postdoctoral researcher with experience in cancer biology, tissue culture, or optical imaging to investigate differences in single-cell response of normal and cancer cells to chemotherapy, and how the response correlates with phenotypic, non-genetic heterogeneity prior to treatment.